-Transfer students face a unique situation in that their college experience is broken into two parts: they have to apply to college twice, make new friends twice, and get used to new academic challenges twice.
-Some students find this situation incredibly beneficial; they can focus on all of their general education classes while attending a community college, which allows them more flexibility to work and save money.
+As a transfer student, you face a unique situation in that your college experience is broken into two parts: you have to apply to college twice, make new friends twice, and get used to new academic challenges twice.
+Some students find this situation to be incredibly beneficial; they can focus on all of their general education classes while attending a community college, which allows them more flexibility to work and save money.
 Others may find the transition to a four-year university extra challenging.
 And others still will have started at a four-year university and discover, for one reason or another, that they need to make a change.
-Whatever a student’s situation is, there are a few things they should do this summer to make sure their transfer experience is a positive one.
+Whatever your situation is, there are a few things you should do this summer to make sure your upcoming transfer experience is a positive one.

 Related: Transfer Student Survival Guide

 2. Meet with an academic counselor

-The majority of universities will require transfer students to meet in person with an academic counselor before the first day of school in the fall.
-But, if not, students should still make an appointment ASAP.
-This is the one chance for a transfer student to know what's going to happen in their academic life before they get thrown into a new situation.
+The majority of colleges and universities will require transfer students to meet with an academic counselor in person before the first day of school in the fall.
+But if not, you should still make an appointment ASAP.
+This is a chance for transfers to learn what's going to happen in their academic life before they get thrown into a new situation.
 Students who figure out what's going on early have a better chance of graduating on time, picking the right classes, adjusting to the unexpected, and making changes where necessary.

 3. Get in touch with other transfer students

-These days it's relatively easy to get in touch with other transfer students on social media or other digital platforms.
-It's beneficial for a few transfer students to get together, in person or online, and discuss their experiences.
+These days, it's relatively easy to get in touch with other transfer students on social media or other digital platforms.
+It's beneficial for transfers to get together, in person or online, and discuss their experiences.
 Transferring can be hard, and it's nice to talk to people who understand what you're going through.
 Every transfer student is in the same boat, even if they're not going to be in the same major.
 Being around other people who truly understand what a transfer student deals with will make the transition a lot easier and less stressful.

 4. Create a graduation strategy